KC0122/playwright-core-project1/Readme.txt

             -Issue command:    node -v and press ENTER -Issue command:    npm -v and press ENTER -If you see the version numbers appearing for each of the above commands.(i.e,if you have successfully installed Node!)
             (if not re-start the machine and re check!)

-            -Createa a working directory/folder for the Playwright project and in the command prompt, CD into the same folder.
             -Create a folder annd install the latest NPM globally by issuing following commands..(Why NPM ?
 It help us to install many software libraries and manage dependencies)
             -If successful you should be able to issue npm -v  command from directory and see the latest version number that you have just installed!
+            -Clone the repo from https://github.com/KC0122/playwright-core-project1.git ,open command prompt and CD into the same folder.

  -How to install Playwright successfully ?
-      -All set to Install Playwright!
-Create a folder for the project and provid a suitable name.
-In my case its D:\Myprojects\playwright-core-project1
-      -CD into this same folder in Command prompt -Double check by re issuing node -v & npm -v one after another, to see if they are still working or not.
+      -All set to Install Playwright!Cloned repo looks like this on my machine!
+D:\Myprojects\playwright-core-project1 -CD into this same folder in the Command prompt -Double check by re issuing node -v & npm -v one after another, to see if they are still working or not.
       (Note in some machines the VSCode terminal window might give you an error if you issue the npm -v command.But in a command prompt as an admin, you should be able to see the version)